dndx/phantun/README.md

 Phantun means Phantom TUN, as it is an obfuscator for UDP traffic that does just enough work to make it pass through stateful firewall/NATs as TCP packets.

+Phantun is written in 100% safe Rust.
+It has been optimized extensively to scale well on multi-core systems and has no issue saturating all available CPU resources on a fast connection.
+See the [Performance](#performance) section for benchmarking results.

 ![Traffic flow diagram](images/traffic-flow.png)